fuhrmanator/course-activity-planner/README.md

 ### General principle

-Quizzes (more to come) can be planned relative to Seminars and Practica.
+Moodle activities can be planned relative to Seminars, Practica and Laboratories.
 Each activity adapts it's start and end dates with the calendar of specific dates.

 `<activity to plan> <start at activity> <end at activity>`

 Ex: `Quiz 1 is opened on Seminar 1 and closed right before Practicum 2` would be possible with this line: `Q1 S1 P2`

-* `Q1` stands for Quiz 1
+* `MQ1` stands for Moodle Quiz 1
 * `S1` stands for Seminar 1
 * `P2` stands for Practicum 2

+Generic activites which are not linked to Moodle content can also be created.

+By default, Quizzes and Exams can be planned without any Moodle file.

 ### Start/End of activities